Pacific Gas & Electric Co. v. State Energy Resources Conservation & Development Commission: Preemption

-Response to first argument.
-From the time the federal act was passed in 1954 until the present, White explained, Congress had maintained a system of dual regulation over nuclear plants: the federal government held control over safety issues, whereas the states exercised "their traditional authority over economic questions such as the need for additional generating capacity, the type of generating facilities to be licensed, land use, and ratemaking."
-The Court held that 25524.2 was directed toward economics, rather than safety, in its purpose and thus was fully within California's authority.
+White then concluded that Section 25524.2 was not preempted by the Atomic Energy Act.
+From the time the act was passed in 1954 until the present, he wrote, Congress had maintained a system of dual regulation over nuclear plants: the federal government held control over safety issues, whereas the states exercised "their traditional authority over economic questions such as the need for additional generating capacity, the type of generating facilities to be licensed, land use, and ratemaking."
+He held that Section 25524.2 was directed toward economics, rather than safety, in its purpose and thus was fully within California's authority.